-Availability of resources for RFMO activities Efficiency and cost-effectiveness
+Availability of resources for RFMO activities Efficiency and cost-effectiveness aims of the RFMO and to implement the RFMO's decisions.

-- relevant assistance to developing States, as reflected in UNFSA Article 26.
-Extent to which financial and other resources are made available to achieve the aims of the RFMO and to implement the RFMO's decisions. - Extent to which the RFMO is efficiently and effectively managing its human and financial resources, including those of the Secretariat.
+Extent to which the RFMO is efficiently and effectively managing its human and financial resources, including those of the Secretariat.